John-Kingham/quality-shares/README.md

 1. Add these config variables:
     - Key=SECRET_KEY, Value=(a secure secret key, different to the one in `env.py`)
     - Key=DATABASE_URL, Value=(your database's URL)
-    - Key=CLOUDINARY_URL, Value=(your secret cloudinary URL, created using the steps in the Local Deployment section above)
+    - Key=CLOUDINARY_URL, Value=(your secret Cloudinary URL, created using the steps in the Local Deployment section above)
 1. Add a buildpack for Python.
 1. Connect the Heroku app to your GitHub repository.
 1. Deploy the main branch in Heroku.
 1. Wait for the site to deploy and then check that it has deployed correctly.

 These steps require knowledge of Heroku that is beyond the scope of this document.
-If you need additional information to set up your Heroku deployment, you should read the official [Heroku documentation](https://devcenter.heroku.com/).
+If you need additional information to set up your Heroku deployment, read the official [Heroku documentation](https://devcenter.heroku.com/).

 ## Credits